suhaspsr/-MLE-with-Azure---Project-2/README.md

 **6. Consume model endpoints :**

-I successfully demonstrated the model was consumable by modifying and running *endpoint.py*.
-I also demonstrated I could consume the model using Postman.
+By modifying and running *endpoint.py* I can post the payload to the deployed model endpoint and get results.

 *Figure 11: Consume Model*